 Going from a staff nurse to a travel nurse career is a totally different ball game.
-Most facilities require travel nurses to have at least 18 months of experience, depending on the facility, region, and specialty.
+Most facilities require at least 18 months of travel nurse experience, depending on the facility, region, and travel nurse specialty.
 Your flexibility will also be a factor in your readiness for travel nursing.
 If you know experienced travelers, talk with them to gain nuggets of information you won’t find in a quick Google search.
 Some areas are very competitive, so although you can never know 100% of what to expect as a travel nurse, you will be able to prepare for some of it.

-Before you take off to your new area of residence, research the location to know what to expect—and if it is somewhere you actually want to go.
+Before you take off to your new travel nursing experience, research the location to know what to expect—and if it is somewhere you actually want to go.
 Look up the weather patterns and average temperatures as well as the price of food, entertainment, and whatever else you may need to budget for your trip.
 It will allow you to add realistic expectations to your bucket list of places to eat and where you want to explore.

 Researching your new location will also affect how you pack as well.
 As you should pack light, you might want to bring a few heavy-duty garments if you know it will get cold during your stay.
 If you want to know more about what to bring on an assignment, read this blog.

-Travel nursing is a great experience and opens up tremendous opportunities for you and your career.
-If you want to make the change and start your travel nursing journey, visit Nurse First to get started!
+The travel nursing experience opens up tremendous opportunities for you and your career.
+If you want to make the change and start your travel nursing journey, visit Nurse First travel nurse agency to get started!